-One of the most popular uses for the low-cost Raspberry Pi computers is as a media center.
-Indeed, it doesn’t matter whether you’re using a Model A, a Raspberry Pi Zero, or a Raspberry Pi 3 – while the later model will naturally offer superior performance, the fact is that all of the devices can deliver you compact, affordable, low-power, media center solution.
+One of the most popular uses for the low-cost Raspberry Pi computer is as a media center.
+Indeed, it doesn’t matter whether you’re using a Model A, a Raspberry Pi Zero, or a Raspberry Pi 4.

-But which media center application should you install on your Raspberry Pi’s SD card?
-Several options are on offer, and we’re going to walk you through them now, looking at the features, advantages, and disadvantages of each.
+Several Raspberry Pi media server options are on offer.
+We’re going to walk you through them below, looking at the features, advantages, and disadvantages of each.

-Formerly known as MiniDLNA, ReadyMedia requires installing on a standard Raspberry Pi operating system, such as Raspbian Jessie.
+Formerly known as MiniDLNA, ReadyMedia requires installing on a standard Raspberry Pi operating system, such as Raspbian Buster.
 Start by mounting the disk drive(s) with the media data on, and then use the standard installation command:

-sudo apt-get install minidlna
+sudo apt install minidlna